 12.1.
 General Conditions: The Contractor agrees to secure, at or before the time of execution of this Agreement, the following insurance covering all operations, goods or services provided pursuant to this Agreement.
-The Contractor shall keep the required insurance coverage in force at all times during the term of the Agreement, or any extension thereof, during any warranty period, and for three (3) years after termination of the Agreement.
+The Contractor shall keep the required insurance coverage in force at all times during the term of the Agreement, including any extension thereof, and during any warranty period.
 The required insurance shall be underwritten by an insurer licensed or authorized to do business in Colorado and rated by A.M.
-Best Company as "A-"VIII or better.
-Each policy shall contain a valid provision or endorsement requiring notification to the City in the event any of the required policies be canceled or non-renewed before the expiration date thereof.
+Best Company as "A-VIII" or better.
+Each policy shall require notification to the City in the event any of the required policies be canceled or non-renewed before the expiration date thereof.
 Such written notice shall be sent to the parties identified in the Notices section of this Agreement.
-Such notice shall be sent thirty (30) days prior to such cancellation or non-renewal unless due to non-payment of premiums for which notice shall be sent ten (10) days prior.
-If such written notice is unavailable from the insurer, the Contractor shall provide written notice of cancellation, non-renewal and any reduction in coverage to the parties identified in the Notices section by certified mail, return receipt requested within three (3) business days of such notice by its insurer(s) and referencing the City's contract number.
-If any policy is in excess of a deductible or self-insured retention, the City must be notified by the Contractor.
+Such notice shall reference the City contract number listed on the signature page of this Agreement.
+Said notice shall be sent thirty (30) days prior to such cancellation or nonrenewal unless due to non-payment of premiums for which notice shall be sent ten (10) days prior.
+If such written notice is unavailable from the insurer, the Contractor shall provide written notice of cancellation, non-renewal and any reduction in coverage to the parties identified in the Notices section by certified mail, return receipt requested within three (3) business days of such notice by its insurer(s) and referencing the

+City's contract number.
 The Contractor shall be responsible for the payment of any deductible or self-insured retention.
 The insurance coverages specified in this Agreement are the minimum requirements, and these requirements do not lessen or limit the liability of the Contractor.
 The Contractor shall maintain, at its own expense, any additional kinds or amounts of insurance that it may deem necessary to cover its obligations and liabilities under this Agreement.